Life as a Freelancer

 Come graduation 2008.
 After reviewing for the nursing boards, taking the exam, and passing it, what's next for me?
 I need to stop being a burden and try to earn my keep.
 But those were not so good times anymore.
 There were a lot of jobless nurses, you have to pay for your training, you have to pay to get that much needed experience if you want to go abroad.

-Checking oDesk, it seems to be a good one because it did not require me to pay for anything.
+Checking oDesk (now Upwork), it seems to be a good one because it did not require me to pay for anything.
 Registration is free.
 So I ventured into the unknown and landed some writing gigs.
 Though underpaid, it was better than none.
 I also got another sort of long-term job that pays the bills with some extra for groceries.
 I still remember the feeling of receiving your first paycheck - awesome.

 I was in Manila then and the rent was just city-high.
 Business back home wasn't doing good either and I am now the one sending money back home.
 I did not want to leave the city for the fear of being left behind on what is "new" and the "latest" thing.
 I have my friends there too.
 Eventually, tight finances forced me to go back home.
 That was 2010.